Piles are enlarged blood vessels that form in and around the anus, and anyone who's suffered with them, will agree they're a right pain in the bum.

 Why do piles flare up when you get your period?

 “Occasionally women complain piles flare-up during periods.
-There is some research, mainly around pregnancies, which highlights the presence of oestrogen and progesterone receptors, similar to those seen in normal breast tissue, are also found in hemorrhoids.
+There is some research, mainly around pregnancies, which highlights the presence of oestrogen and progesterone receptors, similar to those seen in normal breast tissue, are also found in haemorrhoids.
 These findings could account for these symptoms, but the jury is still out.”

 If you haven’t signed up to Pink Parcel yet, it’s time to start enjoying your period!
 Subscribe here and you’ll have everything you need (and want) sent directly to your door.